-NB Following cuts to their funding, we believe the services of the former Sharing Caring Project to have been largely curtailed, with the exception of a Keep in Touch Service to older families of people with a learning disability.
-Pending clarification of their position, we recommend you contact Sheffield Mencap and Gateway on 0114 276 7757 or the Sheffield Carers Centre on 114 272 8362.
+The Sharing Caring Project of Sheffield Mencap and Gateway offer a Keep in Touch Service to older families of people with a learning disability and regular information sessions for families to help with long term planning.
+For more information, we recommend you contact Sheffield Mencap and Gateway on 0114 276 7757 or the Sheffield Carers Centre on 114 272 8362.

 Sheffield City Council Adult Care

 Webpages for these services are now located here:

 Not autism-specific and difficult to search or navigate, Sheffield Directory is still the largest single on-line resource for finding a range of disability and support services information locally in Sheffield.
 Funded by the City Council it has sections for adults, for children and families and for SEN and disabilities.